 Audio Dharma Talks

-Phillip Moffitt has been giving a dharma talk to the Marin Sangha every Sunday since 1998.
+From 1998 until the end of 2013, Phillip Moffitt gave a dharma talk to the Marin Sangha nearly every Sunday evening.
 Many of those talks, as well as some that were recorded at Spirit Rock are available for downloading from the dharmawisdom.org audio library.
 New talks are posted frequently, so check back often to hear recent ones.

 Audio Dharma Talks